23andMe: Founding and early growth (2006–2017)

-On July 25, 2018, 23andMe announced a partnership with GlaxoSmithKline to allow the pharmaceutical company to use test results from 5 million customers to design new drugs.
-GlaxoSmithKline invested $300 million in the company.
-In January 2022, this partnership was extended until July 2023 with an additional $50 million payment from GlaxoSmithKline.
+GlaxoSmithKline partnership (2018–2023)

-The company was based in Mountain View, California, initially in North Bayshore and then downtown, until 2019, when it moved to a larger headquarters in Sunnyvale.
-In January 2020, 23andMe announced it would lay off about 100 employees in its consumer testing division.
+On July 25, 2018, 23andMe announced a partnership with GlaxoSmithKline (GSK) in which GSK would use data from consenting customers to support drug development, investing $300 million in the company.
+In January 2022, the partnership was extended until July 2023 with an additional $50 million payment.
+In July 2020, the partnership produced its first clinical trial: a jointly developed cancer therapy.

-In July 2020, 23andMe and GlaxoSmithKline announced their partnership's first clinical trial: a joint asset being co-developed by the two companies for cancer treatment.
-In December 2020, the company raised around $82.5 million in a series F round, bringing the total raised over the years to over $850M.
-The post-money valuation was not reported.
+Going public and Lemonaid acquisition (2020–2021)

-In February 2021, the company announced that it had entered into a definitive agreement to merge with Sir Richard Branson's special-purpose acquisition company, VG Acquisition Corp, in a $3.5 billion transaction.
-In June 2021, the company completed the merger with VG Acquisition Corp.
-The combined company was renamed to 23andMe Holding Co. and began trading on the Nasdaq stock exchange on June 17, 2021, under the ticker symbol "ME".
+The company was based in Mountain View, California, initially in North Bayshore and then downtown, until 2019, when it moved to larger headquarters in Sunnyvale.
+In January 2020, 23andMe laid off about 100 employees in its consumer testing division.

-In October 2021, 23andMe announced that it would acquire Lemonaid Health, a telehealth company, for $400 million with the deal closing in November.
+In December 2020, the company raised approximately $82.5 million in a Series F round, bringing total funding to over $850 million.
+In February 2021, 23andMe announced a merger with Sir Richard Branson's special-purpose acquisition company, VG Acquisition Corp, in a $3.5 billion transaction.
+The merger closed in June 2021; the combined entity, renamed 23andMe Holding Co., began trading on the Nasdaq under the ticker symbol "ME".

-After 23andMe became a publicly traded company in 2021, it reached a market capitalization of $6 billion.
-By 2024, its valuation had fallen to 2% of that peak.
-Suggested factors include the fact that the company has never been profitable, with lack of recurring revenue from 23andMe's retail customers of its DNA kits (who only need to take the test once).
+In October 2021, 23andMe acquired Lemonaid Health, a telehealth company, for $400 million, with the deal closing in November.